reasonml/reason-native/docs/console/quickstart.md

 ## Sample Code

 Go ahead and `Console.log` anything you like!
-Check out the [API documentation](./api) for all available methods.
+Check the [API documentation](./api) for all available methods.

 ```re
 Console.log((1, (2, 3)));